latortuga71/Phrack-40th-Anniversary-CTF-Challenge-Solution/README.md

 void* userbuffer
 ```
 ```
-[HEAD] -> <- [NODE1] -> <- [NODE2] -> <- [HEAD]
+[HEAD] -> [NODE1] -> [NODE2] -> [HEAD]
 ```
-The rest of the ioctls are quite interesting there is a function that allows you to read the flag
-into a global kernel buffer that is allocated in the driver entry function
+The rest of the ioctls are quite interesting there is a function that allows you to read the flag into a global kernel buffer that is allocated in the driver entry function
+One that allocates an MDL for a user buffer, allowing us to specify an address in our own userland process space that gets mapped into kernel memory.

+Read Flag

 <img width="1041" height="595" alt="image" src="https://github.com/user-attachments/assets/e24c10e5-3831-4c44-8cd2-897aa2f0105d" />

-One that allocates an MDL for a user buffer, allowing us to specify an address in our own userland process space

-that gets mapped into kernel memory.
-And allows the kernel to read and write to it.
+Allocate MDL

 <img width="979" height="568" alt="image" src="https://github.com/user-attachments/assets/16fac13c-735c-414a-8a85-830df7bf2eb8" />

 As well as three others, one that reads from the kernel buffer into the mapped user buffer
 one that writes from our user buffer to the kernel buffer and one that frees the MDL.

+User To Kernel Copy

 <img width="700" height="500" alt="image" src="https://github.com/user-attachments/assets/06240a3b-2c13-40d8-be07-0144977c680f" />

+Kernel To User Copy

 <img width="644" height="453" alt="image" src="https://github.com/user-attachments/assets/d0d4015e-7e67-4e26-815e-c8adbcc1a8a7" />

+Free Mdl

 <img width="619" height="497" alt="image" src="https://github.com/user-attachments/assets/7b36a1cb-60d2-4a94-8e8b-4c0c02e98908" />